 Introduction to VLSI design.
 Review of basic logic gates in CMOS.
 Integrated circuit layers, sheet resistance, time delay, CMOS layers, designing FET arrays, stick diagrams, layouts of CMOS circuits.
 Fabrication of CMOS ICs.
 Design rules, physical limitations.
 Advanced techniques in CMOS logic circuits.
 General VLSI system components.
 Floor-planning and routing.
 DRAM, SRAM, ROM designs.

 TELECOMMUNICATION SYSTEMS - ELE456

 Introduction to telecommunication systems.
 Telecommunication fundamentals and transmission media characteristics.
 Design analog and digital data transmission schemes.
 Telephony systems: ISDN and PSTN, essentials of traffic engineering.
 Overview of Wireless LAN technology.
 Comparison of ZigBee with other standards and applications.
 Introduction to satellite and fiber optic based communications.

 FUZZY LOGIC AND NEURAL NETWORKS - ELE480

 An introduction to Fuzzy Logic and Neural Networks history, applications, and implementations.
 Fuzzy logic fundamentals, fuzzy sets, types of membership functions, linguistic variables, creation of fuzzy logic rule base, fuzzy logic operations.
 Fuzzy inference system.
 Neural network fundamentals, neural type learning process, single layer perceptron.
-Artificial neural networks architectures, training algorithms, genetic algorithms and evolution computing, neuro-fuzzy technology, fuzzy control systems and applications.
-Associative memory Hopfield neural networks.
+Artificial neural networks architectures, training algorithms, neuro-fuzzy technology, fuzzy control systems and applications.